-- All staff complete Prevent training as part of their induction, and Prevent is covered as part of yearly safeguarding refresher training. - All concerns connected to Prevent must be reported on CPOMS. - Online safety is an important part of the curriculum for all ages, and resources to support this teaching are gathered by the DSL, shared with staff and saved on the shared curriculum resources Google Drive.
-We have recently created a new Technology & Online Safety Lead role, to ensure that our staff have the best possible ongoing support in teaching online safety. - Our Online Safety policy contains a risk assessment that considers risks to our pupils, and this will be reviewed yearly.
-This policy also contains important information about this area. - Filtering systems send to the DSL if any pupils access or attempt to access websites or searches which could contain harmful or worrying content.
-The DSL can then consider appropriate actions, and this will be recorded on CPOMS.

-- If advice is needed, the DSL can contact the local Prevent in Education Officer, currently Steph Golby. - We have a Prevent risk assessment in place, which can be found in Appendix Six. - If there are significant concerns regarding a pupil, there is a Prevent referral form, which the DSL, deputies and members of SLT can access.
+- All staff complete Prevent training as part of their induction and Prevent is covered as part of yearly safeguarding refresher training - All concerns connected to Prevent must be reported on CPOMS - Online safety is an important part of the curriculum for all ages, and resources to support this teaching are gathered by the Technology & Online Safety Lead and DSL, shared with staff and saved on the shared curriculum resources Google Drive - Our Online Safety policy contains a risk assessment that considers risks to our pupils, and this will be reviewed yearly.
+This policy also contains important information about online safety - Filtering systems send reports to the DSL if any pupils (or staff) access or attempt to access websites or searches which could contain harmful or worrying content.
+The DSL can then consider appropriate actions, and this will be recorded on CPOMS - If advice is needed, the DSL can contact the local Prevent in Education Officer, currently Steph Golby - We have a Prevent risk assessment in place, which can be found in Appendix Six - If there are significant concerns regarding a pupil, there is a Prevent referral form, which the DSL, deputies and members of SLT can access.